lockvoid/cachebay/docs/FRAGMENTS.md

 ## Next steps

-Continue to `MUTATIONS.md` to learn about network writes and optimistic updates.
+Continue to [MUTATIONS.md](./MUTATIONS.md) to learn about executing mutations, write merging, and optimistic update patterns.

 ## See also